 How to Treat Bumblefoot: This problem can be rectified but, if left untreated, can cause pain and lameness so always take your pet to the vet if you think he might be suffering from this condition.

-How to treat diarrhoea: Any episode of diarrhoea should be followed up with a visit to the vets to ensure that the correct care is given.
-Diarrhoea can often be accompanied by dehydration and hypothermia, both of which can be life threatening if not treated.
+How to treat diarrhea: Any episode of diarrhea should be followed up with a visit to the vets to ensure that the correct care is given.
+Diarrhea can often be accompanied by dehydration and hypothermia, both of which can be life threatening if not treated.